dotlas/databricks_helpers/notebooks/delta_docs_pydantic/README.md

 ---
-See more details in the notebook (ipynb or dbc)
+See more details in the notebook (ipynb)